didiersmith/steve/chapters/remarkable-progress.md

 "Mark my words," he said.
 "I will destroy Steve's stupid meme and his ridiculous islands.
 New Sealand is done."
 He walked out and slammed the door.

+Murdoch stared at the door for a while as Allen's footsteps receded down the hallway.
+What confusing behaviour.

-Murdoch made a mental note to get Steve to speed up time in StevieNix.
-They had to get cracking.
+He shrugged and turned back to the screen.
+He made a mental note to get Steve to speed up StevieNix time.
+He wanted a new generation of players - this one was getting boring.